renbkna/spammer/README.md

 # Text Spammer

-A configurable text spammer that allows you to automate repetitive messages with adjustable settings for message content, frequency, and delay.
+A configurable text spammer that allows you to automate repetitive messages with adjustable settings for message content, frequency and delay.

 ## Features
 - Customizable spam message